Homegateway/SDTTool/README.md

 - ``--licensefile <filename>``: Add the text of the specified file as a license to the generated files.

+### Configuration Files
+Sometimes the number of command line arguments can get pretty big.
+Therefore, it is possible to put some or all arguments into a configuration file.
+This configuration file can be specified as follows

+	python3 SDTTool.py @config

+It is also possible to have more than one configuration file:

+	python3 SDTTool.py @config1 @config2

 ## Limitations
 - *SDTTool* does not validate the input XML.
 It is assumed that the input XML conforms to the SDT schema.